juliaguida/oystercard/boris_bikes/5_from_feature_tests_to_unit_tests.md

 ### To complete this challenge, you will need to:

-- [ ] Initialize RSpec within your project
+- [ ] Initialise RSpec within your project
 - [ ] Create a new spec file for your DockingStation object
 - [ ] Set up the spec file to `describe` a DockingStation
 - [ ] Run RSpec from the Command Line